openapistack/docs/docs/openapi-backend/typescript.md

 OpenAPI Backend is entirely built with typescript and supports using types in operation handlers.

-The [typegen CLI](/docs/openapi-client-axios/typegen/) from `openapi-client-axios` is designed to also be used to generate types to for use on the backend side.
+The [`openapi typegen`](/docs/openapicmd/typegen) command can be used to generate types to for use on the backend side.

 :::tip